tripathi-gaurav/tripathi-gaurav.github.io/_posts/2018-07-20-grpc-python-client-with-tls-and-java-server.md

 I decided to take a stab at establishing a secure RPC communication line between a [`gRPC-Java` server](https://github.com/tripathi-gaurav/gRPC-demo-server) and an [`Python` client](https://github.com/tripathi-gaurav/gRPC-demo-client-py).

 In this post and related GitHub repositories, you should be able to run the client and server, without having to go and study the `Protobuf` and `gRPC` documentation.
-The post requires understand of `Maven` package management tool to clean and build dependencies.
+The post requires understanding of `Maven` package management tool to clean and build dependencies.

 Also, I was able to develop and `Android` client to the `gRPC-java` server and communicate between them without `TLS` encryption.
 So, you can choose to skip Step-1 and Step-2 after completing Step-0.